Ties That Bind: Improving Corporate Alliances’ Success Rates

 John Donne was, unsurprisingly, correct: no one is an island – we are all part of something bigger than ourselves.
 No organization exists outside an industry, and no industry lacks in complexity.
 To navigate that complexity often means relying on the expertise and connections of others.
 At the same, though, organizations and decision makers should exercise caution when formalizing alliances.
 Failure to do so may result in one or both organizations being shipwrecked on islands of their own making.

 Evan WordlawEvan Wordlaw is a graduate of the University of Arkansas.
-He served as a tutor for the Business Communication Lab and now acts as Lead Editorial Assistant for Walton Insights.
+He served as a tutor for the Business Communication Lab and is the former Lead Editorial Assistant for Walton Insights.

 Ashish SharmaAshish Sharma joined the marketing department at the Sam M. Walton College of Business in 2020 as an assistant professor where he teaches marketing management to seniors.
 He has also worked as an assistant professor of marketing at the Belk College of Business at the University of North Carolina at Charlotte, after graduating with a Ph.D. in marketing from the University of Georgia in 2018.
 His research interests are in the area of inter-firm relationships, innovation, financial implications of marketing decisions and sales.